Kahler metric on the space of convex real projective structures on surface: Convex projective structures on a manifold

-In this paper, since we will consider projective structures deformed from hyperbolic structures, all holonomy representations will lift to $SL(n+1,\br)$.
+We will consider projective structures deformed from hyperbolic structures, and all holonomy representations will lift to $SL(n+1,\br)$.
 An $\mathbb{RP}^n$-structure is convex if the developing map is a homeomorphism onto a convex domain in $\mathbb{RP}^n$.
 It is {\it properly convex} if the domain is included in a compact convex set of an affine chart, {\it strictly convex} if the convex set is strictly convex.